Herniated Disk or Bulging Disk

 The outer portion of the disk is made up of strong, fibrous tissue called the annulus fibrosis.
 These thick fibers circle the nucleus pulposus and provide the outer boundaries of the intervertebral disk.
 Although helping with the shock absorption along with the nucleus pulposus, the annulus fibrosis also plays a role in restricting rotational movement between each vertebrae.

 A herniated disk occurs when there is a tear in the outer portion of the disk (annulus fibrosis) with the nucleus pulposus material oozing out from the disk.
-Although there are varying classifications and degrees of disk injuries, the worst case scenario is that the material from the inside of the disk leaks out and puts pressure on one of the spinal nerves.
+Although there are varying classifications and degrees of disk injuries, the worst-case scenario is that the material from the inside of the disk leaks out and puts pressure on one of the spinal nerves.
 This can result in varying degrees of neurological symptoms including weakness, burning, numbness, and tingling of the associated nerve pathway/extremity.

 There are four distinct classifications of herniated disks moving from mild to severe depending on how far the nucleus pulposus has moved from its original position in the center of the disk.

-The first type of disk injury is known as a bulging disk or a protruding disc.
 This occurs when the inner gel-like material of the nucleus pulposus extends beyond its origin and moves into the fibers of the annulus fibrosis.

 If the nucleus pulposus continues to move through the fibers of the annulus fibrosis it is then considered a prolapsed disk.
 In this case, the nucleus material is still contained with the annulus fibrosis, but it has worked its way all the way through to the outer border of the disk.